Table of Contents

 Why Do Kittens Need Wet Food?

-The fact that kittens need to be fed wet food during weaning is independent of how you are planning to feed her in the future.
+The fact that kittens need to be fed wet food during weaning is independent of how you are planning to feed them in the future.
 You can choose to go for a diet of raw meat, wet food, dry food, or a wet-dry food hybrid, as long as these diets have the necessary nutrients in the appropriate amounts.
+However, at first, kittens need to be fed wet food as they start to wean off their mother’s milk.

 There are a couple of reasons for this:

-- At about 4-8 weeks, kitten teeth are so small that they may not be able to chew dry food.
+- Kittens Can’t Chew Properly: At about 4-8 weeks, kitten teeth are so small that they may not be able to chew dry food.
 The switch from an all-liquid diet (mother’s milk/milk replacers) to a diet of dry, crunchy kibble is very extreme.
 Even if you plan on having your kitten on an all-dry food diet in the future, there needs to be a transition period of wet food at least until she reaches 8-10 weeks of age.

 Best Wet Cat Food for Kittens